tapis-project/pearc20-tapis-tutorial/block1/tapis-cli.md

 ```
 After answering the yes or no questions, you should see `Enter a tenant name`.

-We will be using the `portals` tenant, so type that as the tenant name and press enter.
+We will be using the `tacc.prod` tenant, so type that as the tenant name and press enter.

 ```
 +---------------+--------------------------------------+----------------------------------------+